The Start of VISL

 An important VISL feature is the use of one and the same interface for multiple purposes: a) to access explanatory metatext on grammatical terms and symbols, b) to enjoy language games and quizzes, and c) to search the system's corpus databases.
 This makes it easy for users to create personalized learning sessions which bring together information from definitions, examples, analyses, and games - thus improving individual control of grammatical concepts and terminology through a variety of means using a single interface.

 In addition to its use as as self-tutoring system, VISL provides far-reaching opportunities for class-room teaching and for scholarly research.
 At University of Southern Denmark (SDU), VISL has been employed by many students in preparation for the final exam in, for example, English grammar.
 VISL has also contributed in various ways to a number of student research projects at the B.A., M.A. and Ph.D. levels.
-The VISL system is also being used to provide grammatical form and function tags for large text corpora, such as the Danish Korpus90/2000, the Portuguese Público and Folha newspaper corpora, the English BNC or the multi-lingual Europarl corpus.
+The VISL system is also being used to provide grammatical form and function tags for large text corpora, such as the Danish Korpus90/2000/2010, the Portuguese Público and Folha newspaper corpora, the English BNC or the multi-lingual Europarl and Internet corpora.

 Staff and students connected with VISL have conducted numerous workshops, demonstrations, seminars and courses dealing with the VISL tools - both inside and outside Denmark.
 VISL's natural language processing research has spawned a considerable number of papers at international conferences.
 Outside Denmark, such activities have included Brazil (Sao Paulo, Curitiba), Finland (Helsinki), Greece (Athens), Holland (Groningen), Lithuania (Vilnius), Mozambique (Maputo), Norway (Oslo, Bergen), Portugal (Lisbon, Evora, Faro), Scotland (Edinburgh), Estonia (Tartu), France (Paris, Nancy), Germany (Tübingen, Freiburg), Iceland (Reykjavik), Marocco (Fez) and Sweden (Stockholm, Göteborg, Växjö).
 As a result, the VISL system is being used increasingly in research and in the classroom, from grade school to university level.